danrlu/covid_NGS_data_sample/README.md

 - If the sequencing is done in single-end mode, there will generate 1 FASTQ file for each sample; if it is done in paired-end mode, it will generate 2 FASTQ files for each sample (one for each read in the read pair), usually named as `sample_R1.fastq` and `sample_R2.fastq`.

-- A real example from SRA (the NIH repository for sequencing read data):
+- A real [example from SRA](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR13690103), the NIH repository for sequencing read data.
+See `Data-access` tab and `Original Format` section.

 https://sra-pub-sars-cov2.s3.amazonaws.com/sra-src/SRR13690103/RR065e_01847_W-R175-A1_B01_covid_1.fq.gz.1